alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 When language becomes repeatable, people may treat it as ownerless.

-When a system can be implemented, people may treat the source as replaceable.
+When a system can be implemented, people may separate the useful layer from the source that made it visible.

-That collapse is invalid.
+That collapse is invalid inside AI Foundations.

-A work becoming useful does not erase the one who made it visible.
+A work becoming useful does not erase the source-position from which it was authored.

 ---